Grafana is a data visualization and analysis tool that allows you to create interactive dashboards from multiple data sources.

 sudo systemctl status grafana-server

-If everything is fine, we should see an output indicating that the service is active and running.
+If everything is fine, we should see output indicating that the service is active and running.

 When you access it for the first time, you will be prompted to log in.
 The default credentials are:

-The first time you log in to Grafana, it will ask you to change the admin password.
-Enter the password you want and then click on “Change Password”.
+The first time you log into Grafana, it will ask you to change the administrator password.
+Enter the password you want and then click “Change Password”.

 Once inside, you can start configuring your datasources and dashboards.

-To visualize data in Grafana, we first need to connect it to a data source.
+To be able to visualize data in Grafana, we must first connect it to a data source.
 Grafana supports a wide variety of data sources, including Prometheus, InfluxDB, and Graphite.

 To connect Grafana to a data source: